The Variation of Photon Speed with Photon Frequency in Quantum Gravity: Planck Mass in Kerr Geometry

-Here the term $(r_{g})_{Kerr}$ is said to be Kerr gravitational radius for rotating body, analogous to the Schwarzschild gravitational radius $r_g(=2GM/c^2)$ for static body.
-As we know the difference between Kerr metric and Schwarzschild metric is only lies due to the effect of rotation.
-If the rotation parameter (a) goes to zero then from above equation (\ref{36}), we can conclude that
+Here the term $(r_{g})_{Kerr}$ can be identified as the Kerr gravitational radius for rotating body, analogous to the Schwarzschild gravitational radius $r_g(=2GM/c^2)$ for static body.
+The difference between Kerr metric and Schwarzschild metric is only due to the effect of rotation.
+If the rotation parameter (a) goes to zero then from the above equation (\ref{36}), as shown earlier one can conclude that,